-Visualization of Convolutional Neural Network's representation of images derived from hand-made
+Visualization of Convolutional Neural Network's representation of images from Calvino's artworks

 Previously a Convolutional Neural Network was used by the author to classify images derived from artworks containing handmade visual elements relative to images derived from artworks created entirely with computer code .
 However, the visual concepts learned by the network that helped it to correctly classify artworks weren't investigated.
 In this work the author explored a visualization technique to elucidate the inner workings of Convolutional Neural Networks as means to acquire a higher level of understanding of what may distinguish art created by means of hand gestures as opposed to art created by writing code.